JacobMiske/JacobMiske.github.io/_pages/azure/Azure_Notes.md

 If the traffic is a HTTP, a potentially better option is to use Azure Application Gateway.
 This tool is a load balancer designed for web applications.
 It uses Azure Load Balancer at the transport level (TCP) and applies sophisticated URL based routing rules to support advanced scenarios.

+## Security, Responsibility, and Trust in Azure
+Every system needs to be built with security in mind.
+Azure Event Hubs allow you to receive and process millions of events in real-time data each second via dynamic data pipelines.
+Event hubs also integrates seamlessly with other Azure services.

+There is a security advantage in using the cloud; assuming the cloud is well secured internally.

+A good place to check for Azure solutions is the Azure Security Center.

+#### Identity and Access
+Two fundamental concepts need to be differentiated when talking about identity and access control.

+- Authentication: is the process of establishing the identity of a person or service looking to access a resource.
+It involves the act of challenging a party for legitimate credentials, and provides the basis for creating a security principle for IAM use.
+It establishes if they are who they say they are.
+(AuthN)

+- Authorization: is the process of establishing what level of access an authenticated person or service has.
+It specifies what data they're allowed to access and what they can do with it.
+(AuthZ)

+#### Encryption

+Encryption is the process of making data unreadable and unusable to unauthorized users.
+To use or read the encrypted data, it must be decrypted, which requires use of a key.
+There are two top-level types of encryption.
+Symmetric and asymmetric.

+- Symmetric encryption: Uses the same key to encrypt and decrypt the data.

+- Asymmetric encryption: Uses a public key and a private key.
+Useds for things like Transport Layer Security (TLS) which is used online (HTTPS) and data signing.

+#### Protect Your Network

+Internet protection: use a firewall, a service that grants access based on the IP address of the requests.